Libensemble/libensemble/docs/data_structures/libE_specs.rst

         "workers" [list]:
             TCP Only: A list of worker hostnames.
         "ip" [str]:
-            TCP Only: IP address for Manager"s system "port" [int]:
+            TCP Only: IP address for Manager's system "port" [int]:
-            TCP Only: Port number for Manager"s system "authkey" [str]:
+            TCP Only: Port number for Manager's system "authkey" [str]:
-            TCP Only: Authkey for Manager"s system
+            TCP Only: Authkey for Manager's system
         "workerID" [int]:
             TCP Only: Worker ID number assigned to the new process.
         "worker_cmd" [list]: